neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 ```
 python -c "print('A'*100 + 'B'*100 + '1 2')" > input.txt
 ```
-We need 100 characters for each name otherwise the `read()` statement in the code will read everything from the file, and the name arrays are set up as 100 `char` arrays:
+We need 100 characters for each name otherwise the `read()` statement in the code will greedily read everything from the file, as the name arrays are set up as 100 `char` arrays:
 ```c
 void read_line(char* buf, size_t bufsize) {
 	if(read(STDIN_FILENO, buf, bufsize) == -1) {